peterbe/ws-sane-demo/README.md

-# A playground to plat with WebSockets and Sane.
+# A playground to play with WebSockets and Sane.

 The ultimate goal is to have a slight, efficient, and simple solution that can easily pass the information that a file has changed on disk